goadesign/goa/README.md

 ### Middleware

-goa includes a number of [built-in middlewares](https://godoc.org/github.com/raphael/goa#Middleware).
-Additional middlewares can be found in the [goa-middleware](https://github.com/raphael/goa-middleware) repo.
+The [goa-middleware](https://github.com/raphael/goa-middleware) repo provides a number of middlewares covering most common needs.
+It also provides a good source of examples for writing new middlewares.

 ### Examples

 The [goa-cellar](https://github.com/raphael/goa-cellar) repo contains the implementation for a goa service which demonstrates many aspects of the design language.
+It is kept up-to-date and provides a reference for testing functionality.

 ## Contributing